-A Statement of Interest
+5. A Statement of Purpose

-A two-page letter stating your interests or a statement of interest should also be submitted.
+A two-page letter stating your interests or a statement of interest should also be submitted, which includes a brief autobiographical sketch, details of goals, and personal qualities.

-Transferring in Units
+Transferring Units

-You can transfer up to 30 units of prior graduate work.
-Generally, the coursework cannot be more than 5 years old.
-Transfer coursework is evaluated on a case-by-case basis.
-You need to submit the course description with supporting documentation (e.g. a comprehensive syllabus).
-A Palo Alto University faculty member will review the documentation, and they will either accept or reject the course for transfer credit.
+Students can generally transfer up to 15 units of prior graduate work.
+Coursework cannot be more than 5 years old and is evaluated on a case-by-case basis.
+Students need to submit the course description with supporting documentation (e.g. a comprehensive syllabus).
+A Palo Alto University faculty member will review the documentation, and either accept or reject the course for transfer credit.